yedivanseven/CheckerPy/README.md

 a = np.array([1, 2, 3], dtype='uint8')
 out = JustUint8(a, name='small ints')
 ```
-But, of course, you don't have to do this manually because `CheckerPy` comes with
+Again, you don't have to do this manually because `CheckerPy` comes with
 type checkers for many of the numeric numpy dtypes predefined.

 If the numpy array or scalar to be checked does not have (one of) the required